-The U.S. government doesn’t know it yet—but you do.
-You've realized that you made a mistake on that immigration form you filed.
-What can you do now?
-What should you do?
+The U.S. government doesn't know it yet—but you do.
+You've realized that you made a mistake on that immigration application form you filed.
+What should you do now to correct it or deal with the situation?
+This definitely isn't something to ignore.
+As we'll discuss in this article, the appropriate next steps depend on what stage of the application process you've reached.

-If you catch your mistake early, before the government has done anything in response to the form you sent, the mistake will be easier to correct.
+If you catch your mistake early, before the U.S. government has done anything in response to the form you sent, the mistake will be easier to correct.

 First, ask yourself whether the mistake is a serious one, and whether it's worth your time and effort to try to fix it right away.
 A mistake in the information that identifies you (like a misspelled name or the wrong birth date) or a mistake in information that would affect your eligibility for the benefit you're seeking (like forgetting to mention an arrest or conviction) is something you want to correct right away.

 But if your mistake was mixing up two numbers in the zip code of an employer you worked for ten years ago…you can relax.

 To fix a mistake on a form filed with U.S. Citizenship and Immigration Services (USCIS), wait until you get the notice that tells you the agency received it.
-The notice will have a receipt number or other case identifier that will make it easier for USCIS to find the form you filed.
+The notice will have a receipt number or other case identifier, which will make it easier for USCIS to find the form you filed.
 Then you should call the national USCIS Contact Center, explain the mistake, and request that they fix it.